lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration.md

 >[!NOTE]
    >
-   >Integration via Adobe I/O Console Gateway is supported in AEM 6.2 and above.
+   >Integration via Adobe I/O Console is supported in AEM 6.3 and above.

 The information provided is based on the assumption that anyone reading this Help is familiar with the following technologies: